DevDynamoo/BostonHousing/README.md

 # BostonHousing
-Linear pyTorch model that predicts housing values in suburbs of Boston
+Linear pyTorch model that predicts housing values in suburbs of Boston.
+To train the model run train.py and to evaluate the model run eval.py

 Data for the model available at https://www.kaggle.com/c/boston-housing/overview or see Data/housing.csv\
 Prediction of the model is available at Data/predictions_and_targets.csv